Brian-Pho/Textbook-Notes/content/posts/other/lessons-from-the-brain/index.md

 date: "2020-02-20"
 categories:
   - Other
-excerpt: "General lessons from the brain applies to AGI."
+excerpt: "General lessons from the brain applied to AGI."
 ---

 This page is an incomplete collection of brain findings and principles that may help us build AGI.
 Lessons from the brain as it were.
 Every time I run across an idea that triggers my sense of importance and utility, I will add it here.
 The table below maps neuroscience ideas to how we might implement it in AGI (I will organize the table at some point).